Iamproplayer7/jsinsim/docs/commands.md

 ## Commands
-You can listen to commands through this class: `InSim.Commands`.
+You can use this class: `InSim.Commands`.
 ```js
 InSim.Commands.on(name, callback: (player, args)); // register listener for command
 ```